 Introduction

 One of the best documented biotic effects of climate change is changing flowering phenology, or flower timing (Wolkovich et al. 2012, Schwartz et al. 2006, Parmesan 2006, Miller-Rushing and Primack 2008, Cleland et al. 2007).
 Flowering phenology is important for plant-pollinator interactions as asynchrony between flower timing and pollinator emergence can be detrimental for plant reproduction and pollinator health (Cleland et al. 2012, Kharouba and Wolkovich 2020, Kharouba et al. 2018, Visser and Gienapp 2019).
 Asynchrony is problematic for plant and pollinator populations, the communities they inhabit, and the ecosystem services they provide.
 Plant reproductive success has been shown to be dependent on flowering phenology.
 Schemske et al. (1977) found that Claytonia sp. had peak seed set per ovary at the end of April with seed set per ovary decreasing in organisms with early or later maturation.
-Thus it is important to understand climate change effects on flowering phenology in part because there is the potential for changes in evolutionary and conservation dynamics of natural populations.
+Thus, it is important to understand climate change effects on flowering phenology in part because there is the potential for changes in evolutionary and conservation dynamics of natural populations.

 Flowering can be triggered by several environmental cues such as photoperiod, amount and timing of precipitation or soil moisture, and temperature (Rathke and Lacey 1985).
 Climate change may alter these environmental cues resulting in the changing flowering phenology.
-A majority of studies on flowering phenology and global climate change have focused on the effects of temperature changing (Wolkovich et al. 2014).
+A majority of studies on flowering phenology and global climate change have focused on the effects of temperature change (Wolkovich et al. 2014).

 In prairies, flowering phenology has been strongly linked with temperature.
 Reed et al.(2019) found advancement of phenological events due to temperature increases in the recent past.
 Dunnell and Travers (2011) also found prairie species shifting both earlier and later in response to temperature changes.
 However, temperature is not the only climate or environmental variable affected by the accumulation of greenhouse gases.
 Changes in precipitation patterns have also been predicted as a result of a warming globe.
 For example, overall precipitation is expected to increase in the Midwest (IPCC 2014).
 In the northern plains, where winters can be relatively long and harsh, changes in precipitation have the potential to influence plants primarily as snow.

-Snowpack alters flowering phenology in montane and tundra species.
+Snow could affect flowering phenology in several ways.
+During bud emergence, snow cover decreases the amount of sunlight plants receive but also insulates buds from frost events.
+Upon snow melt, substantial amounts of moisture are released into the soil and supply plants well into the summer.
+Snowpack has been found to alter flowering phenology in montane and tundra species.
 Inouye et al. (2002) found a significant correlation between date of first bare ground and date of first flowering for Delphinium barbeyi, a subalpine species.
 Similarly, Sherwood et al. (2017) found advanced emergence, bud break, and flowering in a montane forb when snowpack was reduced.
 However, the snow removal treatment also resulted in increased frost damage among buds due to the lack of insulation from snow and freezing night temperatures.
 Species in the tundra had similar responses.
-Bjorkman et al. (2015) found that snowmelt was strongly related to flowering time for four arctic tundra species, while manipulating temperatures was not consistent driver of flowering phenology.
+Bjorkman et al. (2015) found that snowmelt was strongly related to flowering time for four arctic tundra species, while manipulating temperatures was not a consistent driver of flowering phenology.

-Though there have been several studies on the effects of snowpack on flowering phenology for montane and tundra species, from our understanding, no studies have been conducted on the effects of snowpack on the flowering of prairie species.
-This study examines the effect that snowpack and snow accumulation have on flowering phenology for 21 prairie herbs that are typical of northern tallgrass prairies.
+Though there have been several studies on the effects of snowpack on flowering phenology for montane and tundra species but,from our understanding, no studies have been conducted on the effects of snowpack on the flowering of prairie species.
+This study examines the effect that snowpack and snow accumulation have on flowering phenology for 21 perennial prairie herbs that are typical of northern tallgrass prairies.
 The goals of this study are:

-Simultaneously assess direct and indirect effects of temperature and precipitation variables on flowering phenology using path analysis.
+Simultaneously assess direct and indirect effects of temperature and winter precipitation variables on flowering phenology using path analysis.